It is the mission

 your spot for a class:

 To reserve a bike for a Y-Cycling class participants must pre-register

-pre-register at the Front Desk, no more than one week before their class.
+at the Front Desk, no more than one week before their class.

 Class participants may register for up to two classes per week.

 - Indoor Y-Cycling Sign-up System